trinityXmontoya/clothography/README.md

 3. Run `bundle`
 4. Run `touch .env` from your terminal or create a .env file.
 5. Add `.env` to your `.gitignore` file

-  This app requires a `.env` file to store your API keys.
-The `dotenv-rails gem` will load the variables from your `.env` file into the app when it is first loaded.
+ (This app requires a `.env` file to store your environment variables.
+The `dotenv-rails gem` will load the variables from your `.env` file into the app when it is first loaded.)
 6. You will need access tokens from [AWS S3](http://blogs.aws.amazon.com/security/post/Tx1R9KDN9ISZ0HF/Where-s-my-secret-access-key), [TWITTER](https://apps.twitter.com/app/new), and [STRIPE](https://dashboard.stripe.com/account/apikeys).
   You will also need to declare a variable for your port of choice, email configuration, and the rack environment